Water filling stations and water carters

 - The dates on which any water tank used by the water carter was cleaned.

-The legislation also requires that by 1 September 2014 drinking water carters must develop and adhere to a quality assurance program.
-A copy of the completed document must be provided to the local Public Health Unit.
+A copy of the completed Quality Assurance Program document must be provided to the local Public Health Unit.

 Contact Council’s Environmental Services Division on (02) 6801 4000 for further information.